great-expectations/great_expectations/CONTRIBUTING_CODE.md

 When you install PySpark, Spark is also installed.
 See [Spark Overview](https://spark.apache.org/docs/latest/index.html#downloading).

-Run the following command to install the PySpark & Apache Spark:
+Run the following command to install PySpark and Apache Spark:

 ```console
 pip install pyspark